1904 Chertsey by-election

 The 1904 Chertsey by-election was a parliamentary by-election held on 6 July 1904 for the British House of Commons constituency of Chertsey.
-It was caused John Arthur Fyler, who stepped down because of bankruptcy.
+It was caused by John Arthur Fyler, who stepped down because of bankruptcy.
 The candidates were Lord George Bingham (Conservative) and Thomas Sadler (Liberal).

 Campaign

 Sadler stated that the Government had lost the confidence of the country by the mess and muddle both home and abroad.
 Sadler considered that the passage of the Education Act violated the great principle of public control of the expenditure of public money.
 Sadler was supported by the Trades Union Congress, for his promise to support legislation to remedy the Taff Vale decision.

 Bingham (Conservative) argued that a change of the Government would be disastrous to the British Empire.
 Bingham also expressed his agreement with the fiscal policy of the Prime Minister, and said that the Chinese Ordinance was the only possible course towards the solution of the problem of the proper development of the Transvaal.
 Prime Minister Arthur Balfour agreed on this, and gave his support to Bingham.